dustinrue/headless-plexamp/README.md

 You can either build the image yourself or simply download a prebuilt image from the releases page.

+Looking to run Plex Media Server on a Pi?
+Try my other project - https://github.com/dustinrue/PiPlex.

 ## Requirements

 As required by the Plexamp software, this is a 64bit image so you must be using a Pi 3 B+ or newer system.
 You will also need some kind of dac attached to the Pi.
 As mentioned in the announcement blog post, you can use this https://www.aliexpress.com/item/4001260534656.html or https://www.amazon.com/gp/product/B07VSFBT82/.
 The second link will require an adapter.